 The aircraft was constructed mainly following manufacturer recommendation with the exception of the propulsion system change and the power distribution added.
 The aircraft was originally designed intended to use an internal combustion gasoline engine, however, the aircraft was adapted to use an electric propulsion system as it provides near constant performance, increased reliability, and low vibrations.
 A power distribution system was installed onto the aircraft to increase control power redundancy, as it features a dual power regulator, and to help decrease the wiring complexity in the aircraft, as the unit duplicates signals allowing for the instrumentation to read these signals without requiring additional wiring harnesses.
 Aircraft construction photos can be found in Photos .
 Specifications can be found in Specifications .

 The aircraft was instrumented with an Al Volo FDAQ data acquisition system.
 The system operates at 400~Hz and integrates with a 9 degree-of-freedom (9-DOF) XSens MTi-G-700 IMU with a GPS receiver.
-A pitot-static probe will be installed half-way down the span of the left wing in the near future.
-The pilot commands are also recorded by measuring the pulse width modulation (PWM) signals generated by receiver.
-The propulsion system information is logged by FDAQ through an interfaces with the Castle Creations ESC.
-Using the sensors, the system is able to log and transmit: 3D linear and angular accelerations, velocities, and position along with GPS location; pitot-static probe airspeed; 3D magnetic field strength and heading; control surface deflections; and motor voltage, current, RPM, and power.
+A pitot-static probe was installed half-way down the span of the left wing.
+The pilot commands were also recorded by measuring the pulse width modulation (PWM) signals generated by receiver.
+The propulsion system information was logged by FDAQ through an interfaces with the Castle Creations ESC.
+Using the sensors, the system was able to log and transmit: 3D linear and angular accelerations, velocities, and position along with GPS location; pitot-static probe airspeed; 3D magnetic field strength and heading; control surface deflections; and motor voltage, current, RPM, and power.
 Specifications for the instrumentation can be found in Specifications .